wp-plugins/contactuscom/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flexible and fast contact forms.
+Contact for for Wordpress.
 We’re WordPress evangelists, spam fighters, and have tons of customization options for admins.

 == Description ==